Surfing in Phuket Information

-Yes there is, But it should not be rated among the top world surfing destinations, nevertheless while you're in Phuket, a fun surf in uncrowded and friendly surfing conditions could really make your next holiday the best you've had yet.
+Yes there is surf in Phuket, But it should not be rated among the top world surfing destinations, nevertheless while you're in Phuket, a fun surf in uncrowded and friendly surfing conditions could really make your next holiday the best you've had yet.

-The best time for surfing Phuket is from End of April to September.
-The best months are usually at the beginning and end of the season -May/June and September
+The best time for surfing Phuket is from April/May to September/October.
+The best months are usually at the beginning and end of the season -May/June and September/October

 Surfing Phuket Overview

 Phuket is probably the unofficial leader of the Thailand surfing industry and the number of local Thai surfers is increasing every year.
 More and more surf spots are being discovered, in Phuket and on the mainland.

 Some of the better known surfing beaches in Phuket are: